davidkhala/As-Architect/sales/demo.md

 To leverage the Neocortex effectively, reinforce key points through repetition and use familiar language or concepts to build associations.
 - This approach helps your audience retain information and connect it to their own motivations and needs, ensuring your message has a lasting impact.
+- > Memories stick when they connect to what we already know.
+- > Don't make your audience work to remember!